 Every type of equipment or machinery will need maintenance at some point.
 Parts wear out, pieces break, and repairs are necessary.

-Equipment repair nameplates clearly mark when a machine is out of service and can be used to monitor the status of repairs and inspections.
+Equipment repair tags clearly mark when a machine is out of service, and can be used to monitor the status of repairs and inspections.

 Manufacturing plants, construction sites, and other facilities rely on potentially dangerous equipment.
 Workers can be exposed to severe risks if machinery is not maintained and operated correctly.

-Equipment repair nameplates help to mitigate some of this risk by providing a prominent indicator a machine should not be used.
-For example, a bright red nameplate labeled “Out of Service” quickly gets the point across.
+Equipment repair tags help to mitigate some of this risk by providing a prominent indicator a machine should not be used.
+For example, a bright red tag labeled “Out of Service” quickly gets the point across.

 This simple addition can make the difference between safe use and a hazardous mistake.

 Periodic inspections are a necessary part of a successful and safe operation.
 Whether they are performed internally or by a third party, providing accurate information is crucial.

 Properly labeled equipment can make the difference between a good inspection and a bad one.
 Equipment repair tags make it easy for inspectors to quickly identify equipment which is out of service or being repaired.
 In addition, numbered tags can be also used to track the progress of an inspection.

 When material durability is needed, metal is usually the best choice.
 Resilient metal substrates such as aluminum, stainless steel, and brass are used for long-term identification.